dmytro-demchyna/schema-keeper/README.md

 **3. Add verification to CI**

-Add a step to your CI pipeline that runs `verify` against the same database used for tests:
+Add `verify` to your CI pipeline (against the test database, after applying migrations).
+This ensures every migration is accompanied by an up-to-date dump:

 ```yaml
 - name: Verify database structure